From the Field

 BACK TO QUESTIONS

-How many people has World Vision supported since the start of the pandemic?
+How many people has World Vision supported during the pandemic?

 • Partnered with more than 207,614 faith leaders to ensure vulnerable families have information on COVID-19 prevention and care and vaccines.